alucardiio-yt/AIO-MOD-Updater/Readme.md

-# CFW Updater And Downloader Apps Homebrew Utilities (AIO Switch Updater MOD) – by Alucardio
+# CFW Updater And Downloader Apps (AIO Switch Updater MOD) – by Alucardio

 Custom modification of AIO Switch Updater focused on a cleaner, automated and user-friendly experience for installing and maintaining CFW on Nintendo Switch.